Knowledge

 In this example, we construct a middleware function named checkAuthorization that verifies the client’s x-API-key header for the presence of a valid API key.
 We execute the following method to forward the request to the following middleware or route handler if the key is valid.
 We provide the client with a 401 Unauthorized response code if the key is invalid.

-IV.
+III.
 Connecting to a database

 The majority of online applications need databases, and Nodejs offers a variety of modules that make working with databases simple.
 MongoDB, MySQL, a NoSQL database that stores data in a JSON-like format, is one of the most well-known databases.